mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.7 (13 October 2016) =

+*Bugs:*

+* Creating conditions can now properly be based upon calculations.
+* Fixed a bug with radio lists and the select option trigger.

+*Changes:*

+* When building conditions, fields should now show up with their admin label if one is set.

 = 3.0.6 (03 October 2016) =